High Availability support in UFT Mobile (on-premises)

 This section describes how to install UFT Mobile on two servers for high availability.

 Install the second UFT Mobile server.
 During the installation, use the load balancer FQDN in the server configuration, and select to use the same database and files storage path.
 By querying the database, the server will detect that there is an active server, and will go into passive mode.
+During installation, clear the Embedded connector checkbox.

 Tip: If you have already installed the server, modify the server configuration to use the load balancer FQDN.
 For details, see Reconfigure the UFT Mobile server (on-premises)

 We recommend monitoring that both the active and passive servers are always up.
 If a server fails, make sure to restart it, to ensure that there is always a passive UFTM server ready.
+Note that devices should be connected using standalone connectors, and not directly to the high availability servers.

 Configure the load balancer